Patent Application: Different Types and How to File

 The cost of getting a patent vary widely based on the invention and the complexity of the application.
 In order to get approved for a patent, inventors must compile even the most miniscule details into their application, which makes drafting the application a very time-consuming process.
 The drafting process can cost anywhere from around $8,000 and upwards towards $20,000 or more for a more complicated application

 If trademark lawyers or patent lawyers are used to aid in the patent application process, the cost can be even more expensive.
 This cost can also increase if the initial patent application is denied and response is required, which can cost anywhere from $3,500 to $4,500.
-Typical patent applications are often rejected 1-3 times.
+Patent applications are often rejected so it is best to consult with a lawyer for your patent application.

 Here are a few more things that contribute to the cost of a patent application: